faniabdullah/dsa-kotlin/Readme.md

 <h3 align="center">Data Structure & Algorithm in Kotlin </h3>

   <p align="center">
-   The repository contains implementations of Data Structures & Algorithms in Kotlin programming language and some code [<b>Problem Solving</b>] solutions and explanations to the algorithm problems on LeetCode.
+   The repository contains implementations of Data Structures & Algorithms in Kotlin programming language and some code [<b>Problem Solving</b>] solutions and explanations to the algorithm problems on  <a href="https://leetcode.com/problemset/all/">LeetCode.</a>
  All are written in kotlin.
    of course this repository will keep updating and you can contribute anytime.
     <br />
     <a href="https://github.com/faniabdullah/dsa-kotlin"><strong>Explore the docs »</strong></a>